palawat/ECG-Classification-with-Semi-supervised-Learning/README.md

 ![](images/exampleECG.png)

 The challenge of this dataset is is quite small for a supervised deep learning model to work well.
 Therefore, **semi-supervised learning** is considered to learn features by Bi-directional LSTM Autoencoder (*Unsupervised learning*).
-After that, the encoder part (with pre-trained weights) of the autoencoder is used to build a RNN predictive model (*Supervised learning*).
+After that, the encoder part (with pre-trained weights) of the autoencoder is used to build a machine learning classifier (*Supervised learning*).

 ## SSL with Bi-LSTM model
 ![](images/SSL_architect.png)